Jobs

 Delete job run logs

-To delete job run logs, use dr.registry.JobRun.delete_logs, as in the following example:
+To delete job run logs, use dr.registry.JobRun.delete_logs:

 import datarobot as dr